maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <figcaption> A classic class E </figcaption>
 </figure>

-Now I won't be making one, hopefully, I have a similar class E and coil available at my lab that is working at 300kHz. µ
+Now I won't be making one, hopefully, I have a similar class E and coil available at my lab that is working at 300kHz.

 By injecting 9V at the primary, I hope to be able to get at least a few volts after my full-wave rectifier to light up my LED (about 2V).

+I will test the circuit during the next week.

-## 3. My laser cutter design
+## 5. My laser cutter design
 With the kerf, we can make adjust our design so that our joints fit correctly.
 However, it is always best to test it ourselves.
 To do so, we made a kind of "comb" with several different sizes and we can therefore find the ones that fit the best.

 To make a parametric design in Solidworks, I had to make a basic sketch then go to "Tools -> Equations" and there I could add my variables.
 In my sketch dimension I could then refer to those variables.